-After I viewed the trail map, I decided to head to the left.
-I noticed the ground was very rocky, and the tree cover was very dense.
+After viewing the trail map, I decided to head to the left.
+The ground is very rocky, and the tree cover is dense.
 After rounding a turn I quickly came to a bridge allowing me to cross over a canyon.
-The canyon was not grand, but it was a considerable drop.
+The canyon was not grand, but there is a considerable drop.
 I imagine most of the water runs through it after a heavy rainfall.
 However, at the time of my visit, it was bone dry.

 I continued along the Red Oak Trail hoping to reach a more challenging area.
-The trees were so dense I was unable to see much in the distance.
+The trees are so dense it is impossible to see much in the distance.
 I only noticed a few metal rooftops here and there.
 When I reached the Bear Grass Trail the woods closed in around me.
-If I were claustrophobic I would be uncomfortable on this trail.
+If I were claustrophobic, I would be uncomfortable on this trail.
 Bushes and trees attempted to grab me as I traversed the natural path.

 Things to Remember